What Should You Do When Your Wife Wants a Divorce?

 Your wife wants a divorce.
 The marriage is over.
 What do you do?
 Let us show you.

 Your wife was clear she wants a divorce.
 What is next?

 Perhaps you saw this day coming.
 Maybe it was a surprise.
 Either way, your wife wants a divorce and you want to know what to do.
-Do you lament until her lawyer serves you with divorce papers?
-No, there is a better way.

 Assume your wife consulted with a divorce attorney

 Why is it smart to assume if your wife wants a divorce that she already consulted with the divorce attorney?
 We speak and write from experience.
 The great majority of wives who consult with us do so well before they proceed with the divorce and before their husband knows of their intention to file.
 Maybe that is coincidence but I doubt it.

 Chances are good by the time your wife tells you she wants a divorce she already consulted with a divorce attorney or has immediate plans to do so.
 If this sinks in, you are more likely to prepare yourself and not be blindsided with the games some wives engage in both before and immediately after they file the divorce petition.

 Your wife probably knows her options because she consulted with a divorce attorney.
 Do you not want to know yours?
 Consulting with the divorce attorney is not just about picking the right one to hire.
 It is about educating yourself on the California divorce process and California divorce laws.
 Once you understand how the divorce process works from the initial petition and response phase through and including the divorce judgment, you will make smarter choices and moves.